petros-d/docs/docs/deferrable-operators.md

 - For open source Operators, we recommend importing the Deferrable Operator class as its non-deferrable class name.
 If you don't include this part of the import statement, you need to replace all instances of non-deferrable Operators in your DAGs.
 In the above example, that would require replacing all instances of `TimeSensor` with `TimeSensorAsync`.
 - Currently, not all Operators have a deferrable version.
 There are a few open source Deferrable Operators, plus additional Operators designed and maintained by Astronomer.
-- You can write your own Deferrable Operators and Triggers and contribute these to the open source project.
+- If you're interested in the deferrable version of an Operator that is not generally available, you can write your own and contribute these to the open source project.
 If you need help with writing a custom Deferrable Operator, reach out to your Astronomer representative.
-- There are some use cases where it's more appropriate to use a traditional Sensor instead of a Deferrable Operator.
-If your task needs to wait only a few seconds for a condition to be met, we recommend using a Sensor in [`reschedule`](https://github.com/apache/airflow/blob/1.10.2/airflow/sensors/base_sensor_operator.py#L46-L56] mode to avoid unnecessary resource overhead.
+- There are some use cases where it can be more appropriate to use a traditional Sensor instead of a Deferrable Operator.
+For example, if your task needs to wait only a few seconds for a condition to be met, we recommend using a Sensor in [`reschedule`](https://github.com/apache/airflow/blob/1.10.2/airflow/sensors/base_sensor_operator.py#L46-L56] mode to avoid unnecessary resource overhead.

 ## Astronomer's Deferrable Operators